 Behind this is also the goal of benefiting our community and educating new and young listeners in the worth of fresh new music.

 NCC’s inaugural concert was on October 27, 2013.
-Eleven concerts since then have been given, showcasing twenty composers employing orchestras of various sizes, from chamber groups to 29 players.
+Sixteen concerts since then have been given, showcasing twenty-four composers employing orchestras of various sizes, from chamber groups to 29 players.
 Over 80 world premiers have been performed.

 We're grateful for your financial